12 Best Things To Do in Kuala Lumpur and Complete Guide

 Contents

-Best Things to do in Kuala Lumpur
+Best Things to Do in Kuala Lumpur

-Petronas Towers
+Marvel at the Petronas Towers

-The Petronas Towers are a must-visit in Kuala Lumpur
+The Petronas Towers are seriously impressive!

-Our Top Tip: one of the top things to do in Kuala Lumpur at night is visit the Sky Bar at Traders Hotel.
+Our Top Tip: one of the top things to do in Kuala Lumpur at night is to visit the Sky Bar at Traders Hotel.
 You’ll have an incredible view of the towers that look magnificent at night when lit up.

 The Petronas Towers and surrounding skyscrapers lit up at night is one of the best things to see in Kuala Lumpur, Malaysia

-KLCC Park
+Relax in KLCC Park

 Fountains, benches, sculptures and grassy areas make this park one of the most relaxing and free activities in Kuala Lumpur if you need a break from the hustle and bustle.